 Multi-Family/Project Bonds.
 The Authority has issued Class I Multi-Family/Project Bonds (outstanding as of December 31, 2012 in an aggregate principal amount of \$248,565,000) in order to finance business loans which are payable not only from a senior lien on loan revenues but also as general obligations of the Authority.
 The Authority has also issued Class II Multi-Family/Project Bonds (outstanding as of December 31, 2012 in the aggregate principal amount of \$21,820,000).
-These Class II Multi-Family/Project Bonds are payable from loan revenues on a subordinate lien basis to the Class I Multi-Family/Project Bonds.
+Class II Multi-Family/Project Bonds are payable from loan revenues on a subordinate lien basis to the Class I Multi-Family/Project Bonds and also as general obligations of the Authority.

 Single Family Bonds - Subordinate Bonds and Class III Bonds.
 The Subordinate Bonds for the various series of the Authority's Single-Family Program Senior and Subordinate Bonds are payable from mortgage loan revenues on a subordinate lien basis and are also general obligations of the Authority.
 The aggregate principal amount of such Subordinate Bonds as of December 31, 2012 was \$120,000.
-The Authority has also issued Class III Bonds, the proceeds of which have been used to finance mortgage loans for the Single Family Mortgage Programs.
-These Class III Bonds, outstanding in the aggregate principal amount of \$47,200,000 as of December 31, 2012, are payable from mortgage loan revenues under the Master Indenture and are also general obligations of the Authority.
-See Appendix B to this Annual Report for more information about these Class III Bonds.
+The Authority has also issued Class III Single Family Mortgage Bonds, the proceeds of which have been used to finance mortgage loans for the Single Family Mortgage Programs.
+These Class III Single Family Mortgage Bonds, outstanding in the aggregate principal amount of \$47,200,000 as of December 31, 2012, are payable from mortgage loan revenues under the Authority's master indenture and are also general obligations of the Authority.